Belial09/Fesslersoft-Extensions/README.md

 #FesslerSoft.Extensions

-##Description
+##About the Library

 FesslerSoft.Extensions are collection of selected .NET Extension Methods posted on **http://codesnippets.fesslersoft.de**.
+The Library will work with .NET Framework 3.5 and newer.

+##About Fesslersoft

 We provides source code snippets for multiple languages, e.g. Java, Python, C++, C#, VB.NET, XML, HTML, PHP, Javascript, jQuery, AngularJs, Batch etc...

 ##NuGet
 This Library is now also avaiable at NuGet!